Taitlesonn/snpm-pr/README.md

 ## Configuration

+- **SNMP Agents:**
-- You can modify the list of SNMP agent addresses in the `Main` class (currently hardcoded as `udp:10.10.10.2/161` and `udp:10.10.10.3/161`).
+  The list of SNMP agent addresses was previously hardcoded (e.g., `udp:10.10.10.2/161` and `udp:10.10.10.3/161`).
+  Now, you can define the target IP addresses along with the OID indexes and the list of OIDs in external JSON configuration files.
+The `JsonControler` class is responsible for reading these files.

+- **SNMP Community String:**
-- The SNMP community string is set to `"public"`, but this can be changed by updating the `OctetString("public")` in the code.
+  The community string is set to `"public"` by default, but it can be changed in the code by updating the parameter in the call to `PDUget.get(...)`.

-## Project Files
+## Project Files Overview

-- **Main.java**: The entry point of the application where the SNMP server is started, and periodic `GET` requests are sent.
+- **Main.java**: Entry point for starting the SNMP server and triggering periodic `GET` requests.
-- **UDPControler.java**: Handles the SNMP communication setup and manages the listening process.
+- **UDPControler.java**: Manages SNMP communication and handles incoming requests.
-- **PDUget.java**: Contains methods for sending SNMP `GET` requests and processing the responses.
+- **PDUget.java**: Implements methods to send SNMP `GET` requests and process responses.
+- **JsonControler.java**: Reads JSON configuration files to load SNMP agent details, including IP addresses, OID indexes, and OID lists.

+---

+If you have any questions or need further assistance, feel free to ask!